 This post will help you gain a better understanding of various kinds of cloud models and major disparities between them.

 What are the different types of cloud computing service delivery models?

 Cloud computing holds the tremendous potential of presenting numerous public (shared) services depending on the cloud model you choose – out of the four distinct models.
 Each model extends a whole new level of versatility and power.
-The four major cloud computing service delivery models are SaaS, UCaaS, PaaS and IaaS.
+The four major cloud consulting service delivery models are SaaS, UCaaS, PaaS and IaaS.